Give to our Scholarship Fund and Receive a Therapeutic Game

 We are grateful for your support in making training in the therapeutic arts more accessible to all!
 Thank you for your consideration and support!

-If you wish to share this initiative please download the fundraising letter below!
+If you wish to share this initiative please download the fundraising information below!

 Interested in Simply Giving?